 Students who find it necessary to discontinue enrollment during a term may also petition for a leave.
-In addition, however, they must officially withdraw from their courses by submitting a Notice of Withdrawal form in the One Stop Student Center within the approved deadline and must be in good standing.
+In addition, however, they must officially withdraw from their courses by submitting a Notice of Withdrawal form through the Torero Hub within the approved deadline and must be in good standing.

-The Petition for Leave of Absence is filed through the One Stop Student Center.
+The Petition for Leave of Absence is filed through the Torero Hub.
 Prior to submission, please contact your Program Coordinator to create a degree schedule that works best for you.
 It must be approved by the student's advisor and Assistant Dean of Academic Affairs prior to submission for final processing.